The Testimony Trails we’ve been hiking connect directly to our Reflective Routes—those inner paths we’ve been walking, often without noticing.

 But self‑love is necessary trail gear—maybe even the very pack we carry everything in, the one True Grace lifts and helps us to bear.

-Ken talks about being rewired—about learning we’re good enough because of Christ’s righteousness, not because of the mess we grew up in or any other painful, traumatizing experience we've gone through.
+Ken talks about being rewired—about learning—realizing, even—we’re good enough because of Christ’s righteousness, not because of the mess we grew up in or any other painful, traumatizing experience we've gone through.

-Tracking your Testimony Trails isn’t about reliving the past—it’s about noticing the patterns that shaped you, the ones you walked without even realizing it.
+Tracking your Testimony Trails isn’t about reliving the past—it’s about noticing the patterns that shaped you.

 And to begin that journey, we have to commit to a kind of self‑guided counseling—approachable, practical, and grounded.

-Here at Reflective Routes, the tools you use aren’t about fixing you; they’re about helping you rewire what’s already been awakened.
+Here at Reflective Routes, the tools you use aren’t about fixing you.